 When a celebrity name isn’t associated with a ship, guest chefs join certain cruises or replicate award-winning menus onboard.
-On Regent Seven Seas, television chef Michael Lomonaco will conduct demonstrations, give talks and lead a wine tasting on a 10-day cruise during August 2011.
-Holland America has an exclusive agreement with Le Cirque to recreate the legendary eatery’s whimsical experience on each of 15 ships in its fleet.
+On Regent Seven Seas, television chef Michael Lomonaco conducted demonstrations, gae talks and led a wine tasting on a 10-day cruise.
+Holland America had an exclusive agreement with Le Cirque to recreate the legendary eatery’s whimsical experience on each of 15 ships in its fleet.

 Lines are also tailoring menus to a ship’s history, ports of call, and the calendar.
 On Holland America, you’ll be served mid-morning iced tea in the Caribbean, hot chocolate on the deck on Alaskan itineraries and, once per cruise, indulge in an Indonesian afternoon tea and coffee ceremony.

 Cunard is known for its daily English tea service accompanied by delicate finger sandwiches and freshly baked scones.
 In the Golden Lion Pub, passengers enjoy traditional UK dishes like fish and chips or shepherd’s pie.

 Passengers wanting to share new tastes, recipes and techniques with family and friends back home also have opportunities.
 In Oceania Marina’s sparkling, 24-station Bon Appétit Culinary Center, overseen by a CIA-trained chef, guests take cooking lessons in single-or multi-session classes.
 Holland America partners with Food and Wine Magazine, to operate a culinary center (on select ships) that offers cooking lessons for kids and teens.